 Sausage traybake

-The recipe below uses rosy-red peppers, yellow corn, and tasty baby potatoes, but you can swap in any veggies you like or have to hand.
+The recipe below uses rosy-red peppers, yellow corn, and tasty baby potatoes, but you can add any veggies you have to hand.
 Why not add some vibrant squash, dark-purple aubergines, or bright green courgettes?
-Then, for protein, simply add some pork sausages and chickpeas.
+Then, for protein, add pork sausages and chickpeas.
 Season with herbs and spices like paprika, oregano, and cumin for a smoky and peppery flavour that doesn’t rely on salt.

 To make a sausage traybake, check out this recipe from Olive.
 For a veggie version, swap pork sausages for plant-based alternatives.